mewfree/personal-website-gatsby/src/pages/blog/adwords-create-entities/index.md

 # 😍

 Improvements on this part of the script would be to include more keywords (like "bicycle shop" instead of only "bike shop") as well as adding phrase match keywords & exact match keywords but you should be able to figure it out 😉.
-Remember that AdWords can infer the match type through the keyword text, for example: `"bike repair shop chicago"` is a phrase match keyword and `[bike repair shop chicago]` is an exact match keyword so you only need to prepend and append either double quotes or square brackets around our keyword text template and that's it!
+Remember that Google Ads can infer the match type through the keyword text, for example: `"bike repair shop chicago"` is a phrase match keyword and `[bike repair shop chicago]` is an exact match keyword so you only need to prepend and append either double quotes or square brackets around our keyword text template and that's it!

 # Every ad campaign needs...
 Expanded Text Ads
 You know the drill now!
 Expanded text ads have their own builder: